single-cell-data/TileDB-SOMA/README.md

 # TileDB-SingleCell

-A C++ library with APIs in Python and R for efficient storage and retrieval of single cell data using [TileDB Embedded][tiledb].
+A C++ library with APIs in Python and R for efficient storage and retrieval of single cell data using [TileDB Embedded](https://github.com/TileDB-Inc/TileDB).

 ## Features